manifoldx/typed-sdk/docs/api-1wallet.rst

     // to: "jeansoon",

     let amount = manifold.utils.parseMan("1.0");
-    // We must pass in the amount as gwei (1 MXW = 1e18 gwei), so we
+    // We must pass in the amount as gwei (1 ERC = 1e18 gwei), so we
-    // use this convenient function to convert MXW to gwei.
+    // use this convenient function to convert ERC to gwei.

     wallet.transfer(to, amount).then((receipt) => {
          console.log(receipt.status);